-In its eighth annual Giving Day, Columbia raised $22 million through 18,622 donations as of 1 a.m. on Thursday morning, surpassing last year’s fundraising totals by over two million.
+In its eighth annual Giving Day, Columbia raised $22 million through 18,622 donations as of 1 a.m. on Thursday morning, surpassing last year’s fundraising totals by over $2 million.
 This year’s top earners were Columbia College, followed by Columbia Athletics and Columbia Business School.

-Despite being the top two earners for the eighth year running, CC and Athletics each saw their respective fundraising totals fall by hundreds of thousands of dollars compared to last year.
+Despite being the top two earners for the eighth year running, Columbia College and Athletics each saw their respective fundraising totals fall by hundreds of thousands of dollars compared to last year.
 In contrast, the School of General Studies and Barnard saw massive increases from last years’ totals—38 percent and 48 percent, respectively.

-Giving Day asks alumni, students and parents to donate to specific schools, initiatives, and departments of their choice.
-The fundraiser hosted a variety of daylong and hour long challenges for top leadership spots, with winners earning money for the cause of their choice.
+Giving Day asks alumni, students, and parents to donate to specific schools, initiatives, and departments of their choice.
+The fundraiser hosted a variety of daylong and hour-long challenges for top leadership spots, with winners earning money for the cause of their choice.
 Columbia Business School, for example, won the Most International Gifts challenge from 8 to 9 a.m.